evgenyneu/Cosmos/README.md

 ## Supplying images for the stars

 One can supply custom images for the stars, both in the Storyboard and from code.
+A image of a golden star with rounded corners used in the demo app is available in [Sketch and PNG formats](https://github.com/evgenyneu/Cosmos/tree/show-image/graphics/Stars/GoldStar)

 #### From the Storyboard